-Deficit spending is when purchases exceed income.
-It happens to individuals and businesses, but usually refers to governments.
-They have strong incentives to spend more than they take in, and few reasons to balance the budget.
+Deficit spending occurs when purchases exceed income.
+It happens to individuals and businesses, but it usually refers to governments.
+Governments have strong incentives to spend more than they take in and few reasons to balance the budget.

 Deficit spending is not an accident.
 The president and Congress intentionally create it in each fiscal year's budget.
-That's because government spending drives economic growth.
-For example, it buys defense equipment, medical supplies, and buildings.
-The businesses it contracts with hire people, and the government hires people directly.
-It's a crucial component of gross domestic product.
+They do it to increase economic growth.
+For example, the government buys defense equipment, medical supplies, and buildings.
+The businesses it contracts with hire people.
+The government hires people directly.
+Both federal and local government spending is a crucial component of gross domestic product.

 The opposite is contractionary fiscal policy.
 That is when the government spends less than it receives in revenue to achieve a balanced budget.
 Contractionary policy also includes tax increases.

 There is a more powerful cause of deficit spending.
-Politicians get elected for creating jobs and growing the economy.
-They lose elections when unemployment is high and when they raise taxes.
+Politicians often get elected for creating jobs and growing the economy, but that may not happen when unemployment is high and taxes are raised.

 U.S. Deficit Spending

-Recessions usually cause deficit spending in order to end them.
-For example, Congress passed the $787 billion economic stimulus package in March 2009 to end the the 2008 financial crisis.
+For example, Congress passed the $831 billion economic stimulus package in March 2009 to end the 2008 financial crisis.
 It paid for extended unemployment benefits and public works projects.

 Most people don't realize that wars create more deficit spending than recessions.
-For example, President Roosevelt only increased the deficit by $3 billion a year to fight the Great Depression.
-He spent around $50 billion a year to fight World War Two.
-If FDR had spent more on the New Deal, he would have ended the Depression.
-If the global economy had improved sooner, then perhaps World War II could have been avoided.
+For example, President Franklin D. Roosevelt only increased the deficit by $3 billion a year to fight the Great Depression.
+He spent around $50 billion a year to fight World War II.
+If FDR had spent as much on the New Deal, he may have ended the Depression sooner.

 The attacks on 9/11 increased deficit spending more than the Great Recession.
 The War on Terror drove military spending to new heights.
-The War in Afghanistan cost $28.7 billion in 2001.
-The War in Iraq drove overseas military costs up to $72.5 billion by 2003.
-By 2008, total costs grew to $186.6 billion.
-That is in addition to annual budgets for the Departments of Defense, State, and Homeland Security.
+The War in Afghanistan cost taxpayers $36 billion in 2018 alone.
+The War in Iraq cost $731 billion between FY 2003 and FY 2013.

 Deficit Spending and the Debt

-But attempts to lower deficit spending creates conflict within Congress.
-They argue over which programs should be cut.
+Attempts to lower deficit spending typically create conflict within Congress, as legislators argue over which programs should be cut.
 In 2013, tea party Republicans shut down the government over this issue.
-They also hinted Congress would allow the U.S. to default on its debt in 2013 and in 2011.
+They also hinted Congress would allow the United States to default on its debt in 2013 and in 2011.